 Illingworth is the former chair of the Astronomy and Astrophysics Advisory Committee (AAAC).
 The AAAC offers advice to Congress and NSF, NASA and DOE on the implementation of the science program developed by the astronomy science community through studies carried out by the National Academy of Sciences.more

-Rychard is a Assistant Profoessor at the University of Leiden and studies the formation and evolution of galaxies through cosmic time.
-His current focus has been the evolution of galaxies during the first two billion years of the universe (z~3-10).
-He conducts his studies using data from the Hubble Space Telescope, the Spitzer Space Telescope, and large ground-based telescopes like Keck, Subaru, or VLT.
+Rychard is an Associate Professor at the University of Leiden and studies the formation and evolution of galaxies through cosmic time.
+His current focus has been the evolution of galaxies during the first two billion years of the universe (z~3-10), as described here He conducts his studies using data from the Hubble Space Telescope, the Spitzer Space Telescope, and large ground-based telescopes like Keck, Subaru, or VLT.
 His work has primarily centered on the determination of the UV LFs from z~8 to z~4, but has also been investigating the sizes, surface brightnesses, UV colours, dust content, and correlation properties of galaxies at these early times.
 Rychard did his Ph.D at UC Berkeley under the supervision of Joe Silk and Tom Broadhurst (see here and here).
 Together with other members of the XDF team, he has broken the record for most distant galaxy numerous times.
 In 2013, he was awarded the Pastoor Schmeitsprijs voor de Sterrenkunde, a prize in the Netherlands given to the researcher (under the age of 40) judged to have made the most significant contribution to astronomy.
 Rychard also has an excellent track record in being awarded funding.
 He is published in Nature five times as first or second author, including in a recent Nature News & Views).more

 Pascal is currently an assistant professor at the University of Geneva leading the research group "Galaxy Build-up at Cosmic Dawn".
 You can find all the details of that group here.
 We are working with extremely deep Hubble and Spitzer Space Telescope data as well as with submillimeter facilities to study galaxy evolution across cosmic time.
 In particular, my research is focused on understanding the build-up and assembly of the first generations of galaxies.more